 You need to involve a range of people in investigating alternative delivery models; such as heads of library services, elected members, strategy or transformation officers, finance leads and other interested parties.

-The masterclass is designed to bring together these different perspectives, so we’d recommend that councils identify a group of relevant people to bring along if they can, so they can all learn together.
+The masterclass is designed to bring together these different perspectives, so we would recommend that councils identify a group of relevant people to bring along if they can, so they can all learn together.

 As before, since numbers will be limited, we will be giving priority to representatives from councils who are considering exploring these options.
 If you are interested in attending the masterclasses, please register via Eventbrite.